CiscoDevNet/terraform-provider-aci/website/docs/r/interface_config.html.markdown

 ## Argument Reference ##

-* `node` - (Required) Node ID of the Port Configuration object.
+* `node` - (Required) The Node ID of the Port Configuration object.
 Type: Integer.
-* `interface` - (Required) Interface address of the Port Configuration object.
+* `interface` - (Required) The Interface address of the Port Configuration object.
 The format of the interface value should be 1/1/1 (card/port_id/sub_port) or 1/1 (card/port_id).
 Type: String.
-* `port_type` - (Required) Type of the Port Configuration object.
+* `port_type` - (Optional) The Type of the Port Configuration object.
 Allowed values are "access", "fabric".
+Default value is "access".
 Type: String.
-* `role` - (Optional) Role of the Port Configuration object.
+* `role` - (Optional) The Role of the Port Configuration object.
 Allowed values are "leaf", "spine".
 Default value is "leaf".
 Type: String.
-* `policy_group` - (Optional) The distinguished name of the Policy Group being associated with the Port Configuration object.
+* `policy_group` - (Optional) The Distinguished Name of the Policy Group being associated with the Port Configuration object.
 The Policy Group and Breakout cannot be configured simultaneously.
 Type: String.
-* `breakout` - (Optional) Breakout Map of the Port Configuration object.
+* `breakout` - (Optional) The Breakout Map of the Port Configuration object.
 Allowed values are "100g-2x", "100g-4x", "10g-4x", "25g-4x", "50g-8x", "none".
 The Policy Group and Breakout cannot be configured simultaneously.
 Type: String.
-* `admin_state` - (Optional) Admin State of the Port Configuration object.
+* `admin_state` - (Optional) The Admin State of the Port Configuration object.
 Allowed values are "up", "down".
 Default value is "up".
 Type: String.
-* `pc_member` - (Optional) The distinguished name of the Port Channel Member being associated with the Port Configuration object.
+* `pc_member` - (Optional) The Distinguished Name of the Port Channel Member being associated with the Port Configuration object.
 Type: String.
-* `description` - (Optional) Description of the Port Configuration object.
+* `description` - (Optional) The Description of the Port Configuration object.
 Type: String.
-* `annotation` - (Optional) Annotation of the Port Configuration object.
+* `annotation` - (Optional) The Annotation of the Port Configuration object.
 Type: String.
-* `name_alias` - (Optional) Name Alias of the Port Configuration object.
+* `name_alias` - (Optional) The Name Alias of the Port Configuration object.
 Type: String.

 ## Importing ##